fellipecaetano/DestroyThatMeteor/README.md

 # DESTROY THAT METEOR!!!

 Dead simple game that showcases some of SpriteKit capabilities.
-Destroy it before it destroys you (in theory)! :)
+Destroy it before it destroys you! :)